Oral immunotherapy (OIT)

 What food allergies can you treat with OIT?

 Our OIT program covers allergies for peanut, tree-nuts, eggs, milk, soy, wheat, sesame and sunflower.
-Our OIT program is offered at all 5 locations: Maplewood, Burnsville, Woodbury, West St. Paul and Duluth.
+Our OIT program is offered at all 5 locations: Maplewood, Burnsville, Woodbury, Blaine and Duluth.

 What is the goal of OIT?